What Is Infertility?Dr Maheshwari

 Infertility issues aren’t much spoken about but are quite commonly encountered.
-To know someone is infertile or cannot have a child of their own is devastating and has a major impact on the mental and social well-being of the couple.
-Being a parent, is like looking back at your own childhood, yet another time.
-For couples desperately waiting for welcoming a baby, GarbhaGudi is a perfect option, with solutions for all infertility challenges, under one roof.
+To know someone is infertile or cannot have a child of their own is devastating and has a significant impact on the mental and social well-being of the couple.
+Being a parent is like looking back at your childhood, yet another time.
+For couples desperately waiting to welcome a baby, GarbhaGudi is a perfect option, with solutions for all infertility challenges, under one roof.

 When is someone said to be infertile?

-The female reproductive system consists of two ovaries that are connected via fallopian tubes to the uterus.
+The female reproductive system consists of two ovaries connected via fallopian tubes to the uterus.
 Below the uterus is the vagina from where the sperm travels up.
-Either of the ovaries releases an egg once in 30 days, which must be roll into the fallopian tube.
-The sperm received from the partner, travels through the vagina, into the uterus, and up into the fallopian tube to fertilize the egg.
-Fertilization usually takes place in the fallopian tube and the fertilized egg, or embryo, travels down into the uterus, where it implants in the uterine lining or endometrium and subsequently develops into a baby.
+Both ovaries release an egg once in 30 days, which must be rolled into the fallopian tube.
+The sperm received from the partner travels through the vagina, into the uterus, and into the fallopian tube to fertilize the egg.
+Fertilization usually takes place in the fallopian tube.
+The fertilized egg, or embryo, travels down into the uterus, where it implants in the uterine lining or endometrium and subsequently develops into a baby.
 Any disturbance that develops in any part of this process can lead to infertility.

 There are multiple factors responsible for causing a disturbance in the process of conception.
-There could be a female factor or a malefactor that is responsible for infertility.
+There could be a female factor or a male factor responsible for infertility.
 Let us have a brief insight into the fertility factors.

 Identify the cause !!..
 Know the fertility factors: